therupeshkryadav/warrantySafe/README.md

 3. **Backup & Restore**: Sync data to Firebase for safety.
 4. **Search & Manage**: Use search functionality to find warranties quickly.

-## Contributing
-Contributions are welcome!
-To contribute:
-- Fork the repository.
-- Create a new branch.
-- Submit a pull request.

 ## License
 This project is licensed under the  GNU GENERAL PUBLIC LICENSE.